Home

 It protects the inner components of the system, keeps them cool and prevents them from causing radio frequency interference (RFI).
 These are important functions that are oftentimes overlooked.

-Construction of the computer case is usually plastic, aluminum or steel.
+Construction of the computer case is usually steel (SECC - Steel Electrically Chromate Coated) Aluminum and Plastic.

-Here are the two basic components of the system unit case.
+Here are the basic components of the system case:

 • The Power Switch - This turns the unit on and off.